Table of Contents

 Packaging and labelling:

 Appears as the easiest task but can alter the entire logistics workflow if done incorrectly.
 Furniture items require special packaging material, instructions, and skills.
 Moreover, incorrect packaging can damage the product in-transit leading to returns and/or refunds and subsequent losses.
+It is recommended therefore to take transit insurance to minimise shipping damages.

 Labelling on the other hand determines the entire transportation flow.
 Incorrect labelling will lead to incorrect route allocation, causing delays and customer disappointment.